deepmodeling/deepmd-kit/doc/data/data-conv.md

 ```
 It generates three sets `set.000`, `set.001` and `set.002`, with each set contains 2000 frames.
 One do not need to take care of the binary data files in each of the `set.*` directories.
 The path containing `set.*` and `type.raw` is called a *system*.

-If one needs to train a non-periodic system, an empty `nopbc` file should be put under the system directory. `box.raw` is not necessary is a non-periodic system.
+If one needs to train a non-periodic system, an empty `nopbc` file should be put under the system directory. `box.raw` is not necessary in a non-periodic system.